 nodeOne:12345 is the unique identifier of the node, which will be referenced later on when configuring application servers.
 It is not a host and port number, but instead it is used to uniquely identify the logical node.

 d.
 Add resources to the cluster:

-'''

-$ ./helix-admin.sh --zkSvr localhost:2181 --addResource kie-cluster vfs-repo 1 LeaderS
+\$./helix-admin.sh --zkSvr localhost:2181 --addResource kie-cluster vfs-repo 1 LeaderS tandby AUTO_REBALANCE e.
+Rebalance the cluster to initialize it:

-tandby AUTO_REBALANCE

-'''

 The resource name (vfs-repo) can be changed as needed.